ondemandenv/.github/profile/README.md

 ## Motivation
 Distributed systems like SOA/microservice are very difficult to develop, each service can take many parts to work, services can depend on each other for various reasons, this brings up the problems:
 1) Maintain the consistency/certainty inbetween parts of each service is difficult.
-   1) Missing assets/image
+   1) Missing assets/image/config
-   2) Using wrong configuration from
+   2) Using wrong configuration version from
       1) code repo
       2) secret store
       3) configuration store
+   4) Auth and least privilige V.S. convenience.
 2) Maintain the consistency/certainty inbetween services is even more difficult.
    1) beside configuration, service API changing
    2) messaging schema changing
+   3) versioning of each service
+   4) monitoring and alarming
 3) Manual configuration already reached to limit
    1) Can't remember what/how/why/where/when, can easily be hijacked
       1) who/how/why created that repo?